randy3k/UnitTesting-example/README.md

 2. if `async` is true, `deferred` is forced to be `false`.

+### Troubleshooting

+If you keep encountering unexpected errors, you may want to check the `close_windows_when_empty` setting.
+I have spent at least a few hours to realize this was the cause of a error.
+The `true` value would close the last window if there is no view.
+It is fine if you are running blocking code.
+However, if you are using deferred or async testcases, this is something you definitely want to check.

 ### Vagrant

 Debugging in travis-ci could be difficult.
 To mock the travis-ci environment in your computer, you can use [vagrant](http://www.vagrantup.com).
 For most users, this section could be ignored.